hack-r/theVault/README.md

 ## 🎩 Friendly Advice

 Big Brother leverages the Eye of Sauron and has many dungeons.
 The darknet is filled with hackers and LEAs.
 If you're thinking of using this code to run a drug market/store or other illegal activities, please rethink it.
 You'll get yourself into trouble.
-Use this to learn or to give the so-called dark net some much needed, original, non-illegal functionality.
+Use this to learn or to give the so-called 'dark net' some much needed original, non-illegal functionality.
 If you have money to invest and want a few ideas as well as a business partner, drop me a line.

 ---